Skip to main content

 Don’t skip strength work

 Cardio alone isn’t sufficient for older adults.
-The 2019 Liu et al. meta-analysis showed cardio + strength training produced a lot larger benefits than cardio alone for:
+The 2019 Liu et al. meta-analysis showed cardio + strength training produced substantially larger benefits than cardio alone for:

 Recommendation: 2 strength training sessions per week alongside the cardio.
 Even very light loads produce meaningful gains in previously untrained older adults.